 Harry’s just eight years old and often struggles to express himself.
 He’s very aware of his difficulties and often acts younger than his age.
 The report unearthed that Harry had a large emotional delay This often results in him lashing out or being rude.

 When he looks back on his behaviour, he knows that it is wrong but doesn’t know why he reacts as he does.
 The added frustration emerges around his literacy and it is tough to hear him say, ‘I am no good at English, what is the point!’.
 The older he gets, the more important it is that he can express himself.

 In his current primary school setting, it is tough to get the correct support.
 Although they can target certain elements that he is struggling with, the services are not catered across the board.
 For example, they can help to support his anger management but speech and language provision isn’t available as they don’t have the funding.
 The lack of support available is one of the key reasons why we looked at Meath School, where provision is all under one roof.

 We are thankful for all the help and support that he received.

-I would recommend any parent or carer who has issues, fears or misconceptions about what an assessment would be like to reach out to schools like Meath.
-Assessments can be carried out on site by staff who are knowledgeable and caring.
+I would recommend any parent or carer who has issues, fears or misconceptions about what an assessment would be like to reach out to the Bill Harrison Assessment Service and to schools like Meath.
+Assessments are carried out by staff who are knowledgeable and caring.
 It made a real difference to our lives.